 I love working with people at Iris Place and the relationships I encounter on almost a daily basis are the best paychecks I could receive.
 I never knew that years of pain and shame from my own mental illness would turn into something so beautiful.
 Some of the darkest times in my life - commitment, hospitals, institutions, and sickness - I now use as a story of recovery and hope for the individuals I cross paths with.
 I hope my story can inspire others to keep going.

 Amanda (“Manders”) joined the staff of NAMI Fox Valley in 2015 and serves as a Peer Companion for the Iris Place program.
 Manders has attended pastoral training and is a CNA and a certified peer specialist.
 In her spare time, she enjoys aqua zumba, scrapbooking, singing, and dancing.
+She resides in the area with her unconditionally loving husband, Craig, and two “fur babies” Baily and Lolly.

 I've always identified as being a highly sensitive person and felt like I was living in a world that I didn't quite fit into.
 When I found NAMI, I also found an entire family of people who understood my struggles and who showed me what unconditional love and support looked like.
 This agency is the real deal - they truly embody their values, and I am incredibly proud to have found a career here that has changed my life in so many ways.